openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``cross-canadian.bbclass``
 ==========================

-The ``cross-canadian`` class provides support for the recipes that build the Canadian Cross-compilation tools for SDKs.
+The :ref:`cross-canadian <ref-classes-cross-canadian>` class provides support for the recipes that build the Canadian Cross-compilation tools for SDKs.
 See the ":ref:`overview-manual/concepts:cross-development toolchain generation`" section in the Yocto Project Overview and Concepts Manual for more